 According to Forrester, a million B2B salespeople will lose their jobs by 2020.
 Their roles will be eliminated by the growing legions of buyers who conduct their research and transactions online and prefer the 'self-serve' approach to buying - which leaves the sales team out in the cold.
 Forrester's report “Death of a (B2B) Salesman,” has all the details.

-While that’s bad news for salespeople, it’s an incredible opportunity for B2B marketers.
-As the new buyer-driven purchasing process turns the sales department into a dinosaur, it creates a huge opening for marketing.
+That’s bad news for salespeople, but it’s an opportunity for B2B marketers.
+As the new buyer-driven purchasing process shifts the role of the sales department, it creates a huge opening for marketing.

 - Most marketers are creatives or brand people.
 They’ve grown up with marketing as collateral and events and brand building, which is important, but it's no longer the whole picture.